Skip to contents

 Empirical quantiles

 Both "raw" and "nadeau_bengio" methods assume normally distributed importance scores and use parametric confidence intervals based on the t-distribution.
-As a alternative, we can use empirical quantiles to construct confidence-like intervals without any coverage guarantees.
+As an alternative, we can use empirical quantiles to construct confidence-like intervals without parametric assumptions.

 pfi_ci_quantile